syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 #### StartColumnIndex

-By default SfDataGrid will be export to excel from the column index value 0.
-But it allow the user to export the data grid start column index in excel sheet based on our requirement by using `StartColumnIndex` property.
+By default the exported SfDataGrid will start from the 0th column in the Excel sheet.
+But you can specify the start column in the excel sheet based on your requirement by using [DataGridExcelExportingOption.StartColumnIndex](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~StartColumnIndex.html) property.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();